baeddavid/omok/README.md

          * `defensiveAction()` places a piece at the first available end of the PLS.
       * If the CLS is greather than the PLS call `agressiveAction()`.
          * `agressiveAction()` places a piece at the first available end of the CLS.
-   4. Continue step 3 until a winner is produced.
+* 4. Repeat step 3 until a winner is produced.